 - Risks to the Public - Peter G. Neumann and contributors

-The 9th joint meeting of the European Software Engineering Conference and the ACM SIGSOFT Symposium on the Foundations of Software Engineering will be held from 21-23 August, 2013 in Saint Petersburg, Russia.
+FSE 22, the 22nd ACM SIGSOFT Symposium on the Foundations of Software Engineering, will be held from 16-22 November, 2014 in Hong Kong.
 Check the conference website for more information.